jmcnamara/rust_xlsxwriter/examples/Readme.md

   worksheets using the rust_xlsxwriter library.

 * app_perf_test.rs - Simple performance test for rust_xlsxwriter.

+* app_rich_strings.rs - An example of using the rust_xlsxwriter library to
+  write "rich" multi-format strings in worksheet cells.

 * app_right_to_left.rs - Example of using rust_xlsxwriter to create a
   workbook with the default worksheet and cell text direction changed from